LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 plots <- read.csv("plots.csv")
 ```

-* You can display a data table by clicking on it in the "Environment" tab
+* Once loaded you can display a data table by clicking on it in the "Environment" tab.
-* Three tables
-    * `surveys` - main table, one row for each rodent captured, date on date,
-      location, species ID, sex, and weight in grams and hindfoot length in millimeters.
-    * `species` - latin species names for each species ID + general taxon
-    * `plots` - information on the experimental manipulations at the site

-* This data set is an example of a good tabular data structure
+* This data set is a great example of a good tabular data structure
     * One table per type of data
         * Tables can be linked together to combine information.
     * Each row contains a single record.